coconutpalm/boot-boot/site-src/index.md

 ## What's new?

+### 0.6

+* The Hiccup template used for documentation can now be overridden as a parameter to the documentation tasks.
+* The port number used by the documentation web server can now be overridden as a parameter to the write-site and write-full-site tasks.

-See the [New and Noteworthy](new-and-noteworthy.html) document for details on what features have been added to each release.
+See the [New and Noteworthy](new-and-noteworthy.html) document for details on what features have been added to other releases.

 ## Install / use